teambit/bit/scopes/react/dom-to-react/dom-to-react.docs.md

 ---

 import { domToReact } from './dom-to-react'
-import {useEffect, useState} from 'react'
+import { useEffect, useState } from 'react'

 This function returns the React component of a given DOM element.
+We use it to get the (Bit) Component ID from the react component.
-It reveals, among other things, the [Bit] component ID of the React component responsible to mounting a given DOM element (which can be used to navigate directly to the component page on a remote scope).
+(which can be used to navigate directly to the component page on a remote scope).

+In addition, this component exports the following helper methods:

+- `domToFiber(element): FiberNode`: gets the React FiberNode representing this element.
+- `toRootFiber(fiberNode): FiberNode`: bubbles up from a FiberNode to root FiberNode of the same component
+- `fiberToPrototype(fiber): Component`: finds the React Component that made a FiberNode
+- `toRootElement(element): element `: bubbles up from a DOM element to find the root element of the same component.

+All methods may return `null` when result is unavailable.

 #### How to use?